 Any notes on expected mapping, validation or qualification changes (success numbers should not decrease)

 Any other additional materials or documentation that may help with the review and approval process

-The CDM is hosted in GitHub.
-Any changes contributed through Rosetta are submitted as a Pull Request on a one-off CDM branch.
+Changes are contributed by submitting a Pull Request for review into the CDM source-control repository.
 This pull request will invoke a build process to compile and run all CDM unit tests and regression tests.
-Given the alignment:

 1 pull request = 1 contribution = 1 releasable unit = 1 user story,